kcharniga/zika_chik_invasion/README.md

 * **S5: chik_N.txt**
 Vector with population sizes for each city.
 Data comes from DANE 2016 projections derived from the 2005 Colombia Census.
 Population sizes were divided by 10,000.
 * **S6: chik_H.txt**
 Matrix with weeks as rows and cities as columns.
-Values are the weekly case counts weighted by each infection’s generation time.
+Values are the weekly case counts weighted by the generation time distribution for CHIKV.
 * **S7: zika_d_cities.txt**
 Matrix where rows and columns are cities.
 Values are the geographic distance between each city in km.
 Zeroes, which represent the distance between one city and itself, on the diagonal have been replaced by NA to avoid dividing by 0 in the calculation of the distance kernel.
 * **S8: zika_I.txt**